oldHamletsGhost/gulp-4.0-refactor/README.md

     const projectName = 'myProject_';

 Change the paths below so that they reference the appropriate directories.
-Be sure not to remove the asterix expressions as they are used to traverse all the file folders. "src" refers to the source directory and the "dest" is the destination.
+Be sure not to remove the asterisk expressions as they are used to traverse all the file folders. "src" refers to the source directory and the "dest" is the destination.

-The clean fucntion has only one property which is the reference to the parent folder of all your compressed/gulped files.
+The clean and bundle objects have only one "dir" property.
+The clean function points to the parent folder of all your compressed/gulped files.
 This assumes you have a common parent directory for all your dest references.
+The bundle dir points to the project folder itself.
+Set this property to a path that you will want to compress into a zip.

     styles: {
         src: 'public/src/styles/**/*.scss',